nodesman/couchbase-mobile-portal/md-docs/_15/guides/sync-gateway/convergence.md

 #### From 1.4 to 1.5 (xattrs enabled)

-- All nodes to be stopped (requires application downtime) and updated.
+- All nodes must be stopped (resulting in application downtime) during the upgrade.
 - The first node to be restarted should have the `import_docs=continuous` property enabled.

 > **Note:** Enabling convergence on your existing deployment (i.e XATTRs) is **not** reversible.
 It is recommended to test the upgrade on a staging environment before upgrading the production environment.